Effaceurs/marketplace/README.md

 ### 17. Check what resources have been deleted (only for admins)
 See that there are no more resources in users's namespace.

-## 7. Microservices Description

-### Put status
-- Input:
-- Output
-- Goal: to update of a status of a resource in the DB (running,down,deleted,deleting,pending)

-### Workload monitoring
-- Input:
-- Output
-- Goal: each 10 seconds does healthchecks against all values in collection `applications`

-### Delete app
-- Input:
-- Output
-- Goal: delete application by running a gitlab pipeline with specific variables.

-### Deploy app
-- Input:
-- Output
-- Goal: deploy application by running a gitlab pipeline with specific variables.

-### GitLab CI/CD
-- Input:
-- Output
-- Goal: includes several stages
-  - checkProviderKubernetes: checks whether namespaces created or not
-  - preflight: check if requested module exists and substitute values according to a request.
-  - delete: perform terraform destroy command
-  - build: perform terraform apply command
-  - push: save artifact file with port that app is running
-- Runner: 1 as docker container

-### Terraform
-- Input:
-- Output
-- Goal: provision or delete a resource
-- Providers:
-   - k8s
-   - Yandex cloud (in development)
-- Backend:
-   - as k8s secret
-- Namespaces: each user has its own namespace for resources

-### k8s
-- Input:
-- Output
-- Goal: run customer and platform related resources
-- Platform resources: MongoDB

-### RabbitMQ
-- Input:
-- Output
-- Goal: message broker
-- Queues:
-  - applicationDeletionRequest
-  - applicationDeploymentRequest
-  - applicationPutStatus